-Mixed result for BJP in bypolls; swept Assam, lost Himachal
+Mixed Result For BJP In Bypolls; Swept Assam, Lost Himachal

-New Delhi, Nov 2 (IANS) The bypoll results of three Lok Sabha and 30 assembly constituencies appear to be a mixed bag for the BJP which won Assam but performed badly in Himachal Pradesh, Rajasthan and Haryana.
+New Delhi: The bypoll results of three Lok Sabha and 30 assembly constituencies appear to be a mixed bag for the BJP which won Assam but performed badly in Himachal Pradesh, Rajasthan and Har-yana.
 BJP Himachal Pradesh unit feels that inflation is one of the reasons behind humiliating defeat in the bypolls.

 In Himachal Pradesh bypolls, BJP lost all the three assembly constituencies and is trailing in one Lok Sabha seat to rival Congress.
 BJP and its alliance partner United People's Party Liberal (UPPL) won all the five seats in Assam.
 In Madhya Pradesh out of three assembly constituencies, the ruling BJP won two and Congress one.